Introduction to Alice in Evermoor

 “I don’t know!”

-It isn’t until Jeremy screams, “Turn it off!” that I remember I can.
+It isn’t until Jeremy shouts, “Turn it off!” that I remember I can.
+The red emergency shut off is right on the console with everything else.

 Pin It on Pinterest